wcarc-on/wcarc-site/minutes/minutes202303.md

 Ray (VE3FN): Amateur VHF/UHF/Microwave Weak Signal Communications.

 ### Old Business
-- Vote on the motion to award Peter (VA3PJ) a lifetime Club membership: The vote took place and resulted in a unanimous result in favor of the motion.
+- Vote on the motion to award Peter (VA3PJ) a lifetime Club membership: The vote took place and resulted in a unanimous result in favour of the motion.
 The motion was carried.
 The attendees congratulated Peter.
 - 902/1296 MHz Beacons: The beacons are non-operational.
 Bert (VE2ZAZ) proposed to visit the YMCA site within the next few weeks to assess the units' condition.
 He solicited help from one of the attendees to accompany him to the beacon site.
 Three members have offered to help.
 - WCARC badges: The time has come to order the badge at a cost of $10.
 The members who wish to obtain a badge bearing their callsign shall send their payment to the Treasurer starting today.
 An email containing this information was also sent through the Club's groups.io reflector.